d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 ## Loss Function with Masking

 At each time step, the decoder predicts a probability distribution for the output tokens.
-Similar to language modeling,
+As with language modeling,
-we can apply softmax to obtain the distribution and calculate the cross-entropy loss for optimization.
+we can apply softmax
+to obtain the distribution
+and calculate the cross-entropy loss for optimization.
 Recall :numref:`sec_machine_translation`
 that the special padding tokens